What We Can Do

-- Identify single proteins from a gel band or solution
+- Identify proteins from a gel band or simple solution

 The majority of protein sequence analysis today uses mass spectrometry.
 There are several steps in analyzing a protein.

-- Trypsin is first choice for digestion-readily available, specific, majority of peptides are ideal size for analysis, peptides behave nicely in mass spectrometer.
+- Trypsin is the first choice for digestion readily available, specifically, the majority of peptides are ideal size for analysis, peptides behave nicely in a mass spectrometer

 - Separate peptides, usually on reverse phase column with acetonitrile gradient.
 We use columns 75 µm in diameter.
-We use acetic acid in the solvents because the commonly used trifluoroacetic interferes with ionization.
+We use formic acid in the solvents because the commonly used trifluoroacetic interferes with ionization.

 - Place ionized peptides in vapor phase by passing the column eluate, containing peptides and solvent, through a fine tip to form tiny droplets.
 After evaporation of solvent, peptides are left in the vapor phase.
 Charged surfaces move the ionized peptide into the mass spectrometer.
 Using chromatography to introduce molecules into a mass spectrometer is LC-MS (liquid chromatography mass spectrometry or HPLC-MS.

 - Measure mass of peptides.

 - Fragment peptides.
 Collisions with gas molecules fragments peptides at peptide bonds.
 This is CID (collision induced dissociation) or HCD (higher energy collisionally activated dissociation).

 - Measure mass of fragments from peptides.
 Because there are two steps of mass spectrometry (mass of peptide, mass of fragment of peptide), this is called MS/MS, or MSn because there can be 2 or more fragmentation steps.
 A two step process is also called tandem mass spectrometry.